Package insert / prescribing information

 |Cmax (µg/mL)||1.6 ± 0.6||1.9 ± 0.6||1.9 ± 0.7||2.7 ± 0.8||2.7 ± 0.9|

 |AUC (µg∙hr/mL)||11.0 ± 4.2||8.7 ± 3.2||9.0 ± 3.0||12.6 ± 3.5||12.6 ± 5.4|

 |T1/2 (hr)||12.1 ± 3.1||8.9 ± 3.2||11.3 ± 6.4||8.2 ± 3.2||8.9 ± 3.3|

-The pharmacokinetics of emtricitabine are altered in subjects with renal impairment [See Warnings and Precautions (5.4)].
-In adult subjects with creatinine clearance less than 50 mL/min or with end-stage renal disease (ESRD) requiring dialysis, Cmax and AUC of emtricitabine were increased due to a reduction in renal clearance (Table 7).
-It is recommended that the dosing interval for Emtriva be modified in adult patients with creatinine clearance less than 50 mL/min or in adult patients with ESRD who require dialysis [See Dosage and Administration (2.5)].
-The effects of renal impairment on emtricitabine pharmacokinetics in pediatric patients are not known.
+The pharmacokinetics of FTC are altered in subjects with renal impairment [see Warnings and Precautions (5.4)].
+In adult subjects with creatinine clearance below 50 mL/min or with end-stage renal disease (ESRD) requiring dialysis, Cmax and AUC of FTC were increased (Table 7).
+The effects of renal impairment on FTC pharmacokinetics in pediatric patients are not known.

 |Creatinine Clearance (mL/min)||>80